Wakeboarding is a relatively new watersport that has taken the world by storm. It emerged in the scene during the late 1980s.

 As it stands right now, the highest-paid wakeboarder is getting paid less than half a million dollars and that is when you take into account that they’re sponsored with the top energy drink companies.

-If we were to break things down into different tiers, we would have something that looks like this
+If we were to break the average salary of a wakeboarder into different tiers, we would have something that looks like this:

 - Board and Boating Manager – $30,000